DocCheck/Login-Example-React-Native/README.md

 ### iOS

 To run the app on an iOS device you will need to have a mac and Xcode installed on your machine.
 You can follow the instructions on the [official website](https://developer.apple.com/xcode/).

+## Setting up the environment

+The app uses .env files to store the environment variables.
+You can copy the example.env to .env and fill in the necessary values.

 ## Running the app